-Are you one of the people who seem to suffer more from spine-related pain during the Summer months?
-For people who experience worse pain in warm weather, several factors might be at play.
+Do you seem to suffer more spine-related pain during the summer months?
+When you experience worse pain in warm weather, several factors might be at play.

 “My aches and pains predict the weather – I always feel it when a storm is coming.”
 You may hear people say things like that all the time – some of you may actually say things like that!

 The Farmer’s Almanac, a source of folksy wisdom and weather predictions for almost 200 years, had this to say in a 2010 article:

 “No one knows exactly what causes aches and pains to flare up, but the most likely culprit is the drop in atmospheric pressure that occurs right before a storm begins.”

 As TV meteorologists say, areas of high pressure bring lower humidity and calm weather, and a drop in the barometer signals unsettled weather on the way.
 Back to the Almanac:

 “This shift in air pressure may be enough to dilate the blood vessels in the body, stimulating the nerve endings in sensitive areas …”

 Changing humidity is also linked to pain, although research results don’t clearly show whether higher or lower humidity is more likely to cause it.

 Summer weather systems move across the terrain more slowly, so, theoretically, your Summer weather-related pain could last longer.

 Long days and more outdoor activity might also play a role in flare-ups of Summer back pain.
 Sitting in the bleachers through a double-header, breaking out the golf clubs or water skis, wearing sandals instead of back-supporting shoes, weeding the garden or playing in the company softball game, riding a roller coaster after standing an hour in line – any of these activities could trigger increased lower back pain.